mandarini/ngc-workshop-docs/Chapter_07.md

 interface to define the requirements of these objects, so that we can later use it as a type for the contents of our collections.

-In the app folder, create a file named `app.model.ts` and type the following code in it:
+In the app folder, create a file named `message.model.ts` and type the following code in it:
 ```
 export interface Message {
     user: string;